Get A Weekend Taste of Miami With Kids

 South Beach: Food Walking Tour and Swimming

-On our second morning we met local friends for a food and art deco walking tour of South Beach with Miami Culinary Tours (see more reviews).
+A fellow writer recommended a food tour of Little Havana with Miami Culinary Tours.
+That tour was full, so on our second morning we met local friends for the company’s food and art deco walking tour of South Beach (see more reviews).
 Our group included three kids, which we told the company about in advance.
 Two of them tried almost everything and one ate almost nothing.
+We received cocktails at two stops; at one of them the kids got a soft drink and at another they just had water.

 The tour highlighted the diversity of the South Beach food scene, so we ate Bolivian ceviche and beef empanadas at a stylish bar called Boliva, Cuban picadillo and tostones at Gloria Estefan’s Lario’s (left), then falafel, feta cigars and tatziki from a Middle Eastern take-out place.
 We finished with cold antipasto at Mercado della Pescheria, a fun Italian restaurant and gelato at Milani Gelateria (The kids’ favorite stop, of course), both a few blocks from the water on quaint Española Way.